muni-corn/silverfox/README.md

 Really, the `expense` and `goal` keywords are both interchangeable.
 They do the same thing.
 And, as mentioned, `due`, `by`, and even `due by` are the same.
 But not `by due`.
-That makes no sense. silverfox will throw an error.
+That makes no sense.

 A couple of other points to note: